EVE Energy — 2025 at a Glance

 CLS cooperative licensing model

-The CLS (Cooperative Licensing Service) model is one of EVE’s more distinctive strategic moves.
-Under this model, EVE provides its technology, production systems, quality standards, and ongoing support to partner factories — who then manufacture using EVE’s technology under license.
+Under the CLS (Cooperative Licensing Service) model, EVE provides its technology, production systems, quality standards, and ongoing support to partner factories — who then manufacture using EVE’s technology under license.

 Solid-state battery roadmap